lorenzja/DataAnalytics2024_Jake_Lorenzo_Assignment_5/README.md

 choice.
 Evaluate the results (contingency tables & metrics).
 Explain how well (or not) the models generalize to the whole dataset and speculate as to the reason.
 (Min.
 3-4 sentences)

+I tried to apply the SVM model that I did above to the entire dataset but got the following error due to the size of the dataset. > svm.mod0 <- svm(`LOT` ~ ., data = train, kernel = 'linear') Error: cannot allocate vector of size 13.6 Gb.
+Due to this I decided to use the much less accurate KNN model from above and apply it to the entire NYC dataset.
+I decided to take the square root of the training set and made the inital k = 369 which gave a very low initial Accuracy: 0.0158472928252192.
+I then iterated several times through a multitude of different values of k and decided the most accurate was k = with an .

 C.  Discuss any observations you had about the datasets/ variables, other data in the dataset and/or your confidence in the result.
 (Min 1-2 sentences)